 Getting off the bus and then walking sheltered to the shopping centre.
 Or vice versa.
-This luxury will soon be available to Dubliners thanks to a new bus interchange just meters from the entrance to Liffey Valley Shopping Centre.
+This luxury is now available to Dubliners thanks to a new bus interchange just meters from the entrance to Liffey Valley Shopping Centre.
 The design by Henry J Lyons Architects is beautiful in its simplicity and with the integrated green spaces it creates a pleasant place for people to walk to or from the bus or to spend time in one of the waiting areas.
-Octatube realises these canopies and waiting areas.
+Octatube realised these canopies and waiting areas.

-The bus interchange will have two canopies; one where the busses stop and one dry walk for pedestrians from or to the shopping center.
+The bus interchange consist of two canopies; one where the busses stop and one dry walk for pedestrians from or to the shopping center.
 The canopies are set back from each other, but are separated by a road.
 They form a fluid and organic structure; the canopies move with the places where the buses stop.

 Both canopies have a wide steel core on columns with a cantilevering steel construction on the sides.
 Horizontal glass panels with structurally glued (anodised) aluminium profiles hang from this construction.
 The glass composition of the canopy consists of 6 mm laminated low iron with a translucent interlayer, creating an evenly illuminated glass surface as it is lit from above.